College of Science and Health > Student Resources > COVID-19 Updates and Student Resources FAQs

 Visit the Supplemental Instruction website for information on how to receive online supplemental instruction for some of our historically more challenging courses.

 If you are sick, you should not be around other people.
 Notify your professors that you feel ill and are unable to attend class (whether online or in person).
-Absence notifications requiring a doctor’s note submitted to the Dean of Students Office are not necessary in the midst of the COVID-19 pandemic.

 You may report a case of COVID-19 to the Office of Health Promotion and Wellness at the HPW reporting case website